 - a.
 Creosote Formation When any wood is burned slowly, it produces tar and other organic vapors, which combine with expelled moisture to form creosote.
 The creosote vapors condense in the relatively cool chimney flue or a newly started fire or from a slow-burning fire.
 As a result, creosote residue accumulates on the flue lining.
 When ignited, this creosote makes an extremely hot fire, which may damage the chimney or even destroy the house.
 Despite their high efficiency, pellet stoves can accumulate creosote under certain conditions. - b.
-Soot and Fly Ash: Formation and Need for Removal The products of combustion will contain small particles of fly ash.
-The fly ash will collect in the exhaust venting system and restrict the flow of the flue gases.
-Incomplete combustion, such as occurs during startup, shutdown, or incorrect operation of the room heater will lead to some soot formation which will collect in the exhaust venting system.
-The exhaust venting system should be inspected at least once every year or ton of pellets burned to determine if cleaning is necessary. - c.
+Fly Ash This accumulates in the horizontal portion of an exhaust run.
+Though noncombustible, it may impede the normal exhaust flow.
+It should therefore be periodically removed. - c.
 Inspection and Removal The chimney connector and chimney should be inspected annually or per ton to determine if a creosote or fly ash build-up has occurred.
 If creosote has accumulated, it should be removed to reduce the risk of a chimney fire.
 Inspect the system at the stove connection and at the chimney top.
 Cooler surfaces tend to build creosote deposits quicker, so it is important to check the chimney from the top as well as from the bottom.